MattRighetti/webex-dl/README.md

 **This tool works just with Safari since it's the only browser that exposes direct links to `.m3u8` files**

 ## Prerequisites
+- Linux, macOS (this has not been tested on Windows)
 - Safari Browser
 - Python